 Semi-permanent and demi-permanent dyes are designed to wash out over several weeks.
 These hair colors won't lighten your hair.
 They can only be used to make your hair color darker because they are not formulated with ammonia or a peroxide strong enough to lighten your hair before forcing in the dark pigments.

 The best way to cover gray with a demi or semi-permanent color is to pick a color one shade lighter than your natural color so that the color does not develop too dark.
 This is a good choice for those unsure about coloring their hair because these hair colors gradually wash out over 28 washes.
-While these hair dyes are more healthy for your hair because they do not contain ammonia, the downside to using these dyes is that the color does not have the same retention as that of permanent dyes due to not using ammonia or peroxide, which means that the gray returns faster.
+While these hair dyes are healthier for your hair because they do not contain ammonia, the downside to using these dyes is that the color does not have the same retention as that of permanent dyes due to not using ammonia or peroxide, which means that the gray returns faster.

 If you like the results but want your color to last longer, you can wash your hair less often or change to a permanent hair color for extended coverage.
 The best semi and demi-permanent dyes are: